karmab/kcli/doc/index.md

   - `kcli host --switch bumblefoot`
 - List vms, along with their private IP (and plan if applicable)
  - `kcli list`
-- List templates (Note that it will find them out based on their qcow2 extension...)
+- List templates (it will find them out based on their qcow2 extension...)
  - `kcli list -t`
 - Create vm from profile base7
  - `kcli vm -p base7 myvm`